deepshah21/vue-next-level/README.md

 2. in-component route guard
     lifecycle hooks

     1. beforeCreate()
     2. created()
     3. beforeMount()
     4. Mounted()
     5. beforeUpdated()
     6. updated()
     7. beforeDestroy()
     8. destroyed()

     but using route navigation guard we get three more hooks
     1. beforeRouteEnter(routeTo,routeFrom,next)
         called before component is created
         Doesn't have access to this
     2. beforeRouteUpdate(routeTo,routeFrom,next
         called when route change,but still using same component, have access to this
     3. beforeRouteLeave(routeTo,routeFrom,next)
         called when this component is navigated away from have access to this

     here next is function which will called. next() --> confirm navigation
         next(false) --> cancel navigation
         next('/')  --> redirect to path
         next({name:'event-list'}) --> Redirect to this named path

     here we can notice that eventShow component did not see progressBar We have three steps to implement
-    1.Start the progress bar when routing to the component.
+    1. Start the progress bar when routing to the component.
-    2.Make the API call, using the fetchEvent action.
+    2. Make the API call, using the fetchEvent action.
-    3.When API returns finish progress bar.
+    3. When API returns finish progress bar.
-    4.Render the component template.
+    4. Render the component template.

 3. Global Route and per-route guards to removing vuex from componenets in router.js we have created router instance